 ConvertKit vs Aweber – A Full Comparison…

 ConvertKit vs Aweber – Lists-Centric or Subscriber-Focussed?

-As noted in the Quick Verdict section, the way Aweber and ConvertKit work are dramatically different.
+As noted in the Quick Verdict section, the way Aweber and ConvertKit work is dramatically different.
 Aweber is ALL about the list and ConvertKit is ALL about the subscribers – both companies have completely different views on how email marketing should work…

 Neither is right or wrong, per se; it all depends on what YOU want from an email marketing tool.
 For me, I’m firmly of the belief that emails should be targeted, relevant, and 100% non-intrusive.
 And for this reason, I use ConvertKit on all my sites.

 Mo’ Lists Mo’ Problems…

 I don’t have a problem with list-centric email auto-responders.
 Far from it.
 Aweber is considered by many the gold-standard right now and has been for a good many years.
 However, the list-centric approach does create some pretty horrific problems that you simply do not get on ConvertKit.

 Example: say a dude called Bob signs up to your blog email sign-up form.
 He’s now on a list – your Blog Email List.
 But then, a few months later, you release a new course or something, and Bob wants to get involved, so he signs up for the course.
 Now Bob is on two of your lists – the Blog Email List and The Course Email List.

 And worse still, Bon will have to sign up all over again to EACH of these new lists.
 And that kind of sucks for Bob, right?